Vasyl Shkliar: The novel “Raven” (Ukrainian: Чорний Ворон, "Chornyi Voron")

-Shkliar's novel “Chornyi Voron” (about Vasyl Chuchupak and his Kholodny Republic) resonated powerfully in present-day Ukrainian society.
+Shkliar's novel “Chornyi Voron” (about Vasyl Chuchupak and his Kholodny Yar Republic) resonated powerfully in present-day Ukrainian society.
 The book was published at the end of 2009 by the “Yaroslavskyi val” company (Kyiv) and, practically simultaneously by the company, “Klub simeynoho dozvillya” (Kharkiv) under the name (“Zalyshenets”).
 Interest in the book was inflated by the newspaper publication of an extract.
 In July 2011 and audio version of “Zalyshenets” was published by Mystetska Ahentsiya "Nash Format“.
 The book was narrated by Petro Boyko a prominent Ukrainian radio broadcaster, Priest and cultural activist.

 The novel recreates one of the most dramatic and, simultaneously, heavily censored pages of Ukrainian history, the struggle undertaken by armed insurgents against the occupying Bolshevik army in the 1920s.
 Several reviews appeared immediately following the novel's publication and a speech about the book was delivered from the podium of Ukraine's parliament by renowned author and Ukrainian MP Volodymyr Yavorivskyi.

 The book was translated into English by Steve Komarnyckyj and Susie Speight of Kalyna Language Press and published under the title “Raven” by Aventura ebooks.